IoTReady/iotready.github.io/portfolio/virtual-iot.md

 ### Challenges
 - The human operator is a key enabler for this solution.
 It took multiple iterations to optimise the UX while keeping the process transparent.
 - We wanted to enable a live operation state map where you could see new deployments as they are completed.
 This is where Elixir and Phoenix with LiveView really shine!
-- We are building an Ecto wrapper to be able to easily make geo-spatial queries with PostGIS.
+- We are continuing to optimise geo-spatial queries with PostGIS.